Kalinka5/detective_game/README.md

 <details>
 <summary>Dice rolling :game_die:</summary>

-This is second game :game_die: where you must roll the dice and sum of the digits must be greater than or equal to 8.
+This is second game, where you must roll the dice and sum of the digits must be greater than or equal to 8.
 Here’s what it looks like:

 <img src="screenshots/game2.JPG">
 </details>